philippgehrig/cv/README.md

 ### Content

-All content is managed through Directus.
-To update your CV information:
+All content is directly managed through Vue components and page files.
+To update your CV information, modify the corresponding component files in the `components/cv/` directory.

-1. Log in to your Directus admin panel
-2. Navigate to the relevant collection (Profile, Experiences, Education, etc.)
-3. Update the content as needed
-4. Your website will automatically reflect the changes
+Blog content is managed through Vue files in the `pages/blog/posts/` directory.